 Throughout my youth, I attended a lot of firesides.
-I admit, I don’t recall everything, but one talk that has always stuck with me.
+I admit, I don’t recall everything, but one talk has always stuck with me.
 One of my leaders, who was previously an Air Force pilot, shared his experience with hypoxia—the lack of oxygen to a person’s body, which impacts their brain.

 The leader explained that Air Force pilots are at risk of becoming hypoxic, so they undergo training where they are exposed to it.
 In one training session, he was instructed to take his oxygen mask off and then to put it back on when he felt himself becoming hypoxic.
 But he never put his mask back on—his friends had to do it for him.

 After the training, his friends explained that they watched him suffer all the signs of hypoxia—bad decision-making, incoherent speech, and confusion.
 He said he hadn’t felt any of those symptoms and thought he had been acting normal, even though his friends could see that he was in danger.

 Sometimes in life, we may find ourselves heading down the wrong path without always recognizing that what we’re doing isn’t right.
 We may make bad decisions, act differently, and be completely confused with life—just like hypoxia.
 The path toward eternal life is a path you can easily stray from if everyone around you isn’t committed to it too (see 1 Nephi 8:23, 28; 3 Nephi 14:13–14).
 This is when having bad friends can be harmful to your already-hypoxic state.
 Of course, bad friends aren’t necessarily bad people—I’m talking about friends who won’t put your oxygen mask back on and who are even possibly the ones who could lead you into a state of spiritual danger.